European Rail Traffic Management System in Great Britain: Current implementation

-After the Wherry Lines trial, a nation-wide rollout of ERTMS was planned.
-This upgrade would be carried out in stages, with each of the twelve Rail Operating Centres being upgraded at different times.

 Metric and Imperial units

 A standard feature of the speedometers used by ERTMS/ETCS systems is the use of the metric system.

 At a Railway Conference in 2002, it was argued that a changeover to using metric units for speed in advance of the introduction of ERTMS was unlikely to be financially viable unless the decision is taken to adopt Level 2 ERTMS without lineside signalling.
 There would however still be a need to handle both mph and km/h in driver cabs.

 A 2010 voluntary standards document published by the Rail Safety & Standards Board addressed this issue when it recommended that the speedometer of a ETCS system be designed so that it switches automatically between mph and km/h depending on the route being traversed.
 The speedometer would display "mph" when the speedometer was displaying "miles per hour", otherwise would display nothing.
 Its graduations would be chosen such that the angle of the needle would not change when the system switched from one scale to the other.
 The conversion between metric and imperial units would be a function of the speedometer, not of any other on-board equipment.
 In 2012 a technical specification matching this proposal was published.